Nadi-System/nadi-book/src/plugin-dev/env-functions.md

 # Environment Functions

 Environment functions are like any normal function on programming languages that take arguments and run code.
-In Nadi environment functions can be called from any scope.
+In NADI environment functions can be called from any scope.
 For example, if a node function and environement function share the same name, then in a node task node function is called, but in network task env function is called.

 Environment functions are denoted in the plugins with `#[env_func]` macro.
 All the arguments this function takes need to be provided by user or through default values.